alpha-xone/xbbg/README.md

 ## What's New

+_0.7.0_ - `bdh` preserves columns orders (both tickers and flds).
+`timeout` argument is available for all queries - `bdtick` usually takes longer to respond - can use `timeout=1000` for example if keep getting empty DataFrame.

 _0.6.6_ - Add flexibility to use reference exchange as market hour definition (so that it's not necessary to add `.yml` for new tickers, provided that the exchange was defined in `/xbbg/markets/exch.yml`).
 See example of `bdib` below for more details.